-- Explore how pure mathematics becomes the basis for applied mathematics to solve the most concrete problems. - See how the theory of prime numbers is fundamental to security systems and electronic banking. - Apply high-level knowledge in advanced analysis, algebra and geometry.
+- Explore how pure mathematics becomes the basis for applied mathematics to solve the most concrete problems. - See how the theory of prime numbers is fundamental to security systems and electronic banking. - · Apply high-level knowledge in advanced analysis, algebra and geometry.

-For more information about Science as a pathway into other study areas, visit monash.edu/science/pathways
+For more information about majors and sequences, visit

+monash.edu/science/majors

+Please note: some careers may require further study.